D4nielJ/windows-config-files/README.md

 This script automates the installation of essential tools, customizes your Git configuration, and sets up dotfiles management on a new machine or after formatting.
 It installs fonts, Git, Scoop, and several useful packages and PowerShell modules.
 It also updates your PowerShell profile to include environment variables and dotfiles commands.

-**This could potentially and will delete files from your machine** Make sure you have a back up of your terminal settings.json
+Make sure you have a back up of your terminal settings.json as it will be replaced by the settings from /.config/terminal/settings.json

 ```powershell
 # Install latest powershell update